daikon-mukimono/projectIdeas/README.md

 - a fantasy league auto-drafter
 - a clone of that card game with the red and blue dragons!!
 - hangman
+- everything on the FCC take home project list, but not necessarily in JS